 I’ve been looking at ways to share my daily ride with M and I thought it appropriate to share my research as it’s nearly Cycle to Work Day.
 I immediately discounted bike seats.
-I don’t think that front mounted bike seats are very good – it’s hard for the parent to see and I’ve never seen someone using them without their knees bowing out to the sides.
+I don’t think that front-mounted bike seats are very good.
+It’s hard for the parent to see.
+Also, I’ve never seen someone using them without their knees bowing out to the sides.
 Rear-mounted bike seats can completely alter your balance on the bike and leave your child exposed to the elements.
 Another option is a cargo bike/trike, such as Bakfiets or Christiania, however, they are prohibitively expensive, difficult to store and often heavy, which isn’t great when you have some tough hills to climb.
 This leaves me with a bike trailer being the best option.

-Although I was interested in the Thule Chariot Lite primarily as a bike trailer, it easily transforms into a stroller.
+Although I wanted to use the Thule Chariot Lite primarily as a bike trailer, it easily transforms into a stroller.
 This is a massive advantage over many other trailers.
 I recently used a cheap bike trailer when on holiday.
-We were planning to cycle to a nearby tourist destination, but realised that when we got there we would have to carry M around.
+We were planning to cycle to a nearby tourist destination but realised that when we got there we would have to carry M around.
 I hadn’t brought a sling with me, so that would have made the visit hard work.
 In the end, we decided not to cycle to the tourist destination; if we had had the Thule Chariot Lite, we wouldn’t have had to make that decision.

-As for the ski conversion kit, that’s not something that I would use in the UK, but I would imagine that it’s great for sporty people in Scandinavia or North America (or anywhere else where there is snow!)
+As for the ski conversion kit, that’s not something that I would use in the UK.
+I imagine that it’s great for sporty people in Scandinavia or North America (or anywhere else where there is snow!)

 There are plenty of other extras which can be purchased.
 My friend has an older Chariot Cougar 1 with a baby supporter.
 Her little boy always looks snug and comfortable, so it seems like a worthwhile extra.
 It can be used from 6-18 months and is a great idea if you have a little one who likes to snooze on the move.